Best Known For

 Answer questions and see how you rank against other players.Play Now

 Cyndi Lauper burst onto the charts with her debut album, She's So Unusual (1983).
 With her eclectic clothes, flamboyantly styled hair and contagious pop melodies, Lauper took the music world by surprise, and the record sold almost 5 million copies.
-Lauper scored a string of hits that included "Time After Time" and "Girls Just Want to Have Fun” and won the 1984 Grammy Award for Best New Artist.
+Lauper scored a string of hits that included "Time After Time" and "Girls Just Want to Have Fun," and won the 1984 Grammy Award for best new artist.
+In June 2013, Lauper's musical Kinky Boots won six Tony Awards, including for best musical,

 "Everyone—whether straight, gay, lesbian, bisexual or transgender—should be allowed to show their true colors, and be accepted and loved for who they are."